Skip to main content

 Yes, if you’ve enabled tracking links.
 The customer sees a live map with the driver’s approximate location and an estimated arrival time.
 They can’t see other customers’ orders or addresses — only their own delivery.

 GPS tracking pauses until the signal is restored.
-The tracking page shows “Waiting for driver location”.
-Deliveries can still be marked as complete once signal returns — the app queues updates and sends them when reconnected.
+Deliveries can still be marked as complete once signal returns — the driver app keeps a short queue of updates and submits them when reconnected.

 Yes.
-Photos are permanently attached to the order.
+Photos stay attached to the order.
 You can find them in the order details or in the delivery history.

-GPS tracking is part of the driver app experience.
-If you don’t want to track drivers, they can still use the app for navigation and marking deliveries — but the live map won’t update on your end.
+GPS is a per-device permission on the driver’s phone.
+Drivers can still use the app for navigation and marking deliveries without sharing their location, but the live map on the dashboard won’t update.

 What’s next?